• Sourcing Administration Module

 Community Administrators can create security profiles that are assigned to bid request users.
 The Sourcing security profiles are customizable so that communities can configure access the way they want.

-If you would rather just assign individual permissions to users then enable the 'Ad-hoc Permissions' option.
-Any of the below permissions can then be assigned to a user when adding them to the bid request.
+If the community desires to assign individual permissions to users rather than selecting group, check Ad-hoc Permissions box.
+Upon which, the listed permissions can be assigned to a user when adding them to the bid request.

 Permission Description